-Title Net Expenditure \$ Goodwood Oval Grandstand This project is for the upgrade of the Goodwood Oval grandstand, the State Government ¢050 000 agreed to contribute \$2.5 million to the construction of a new facility.
+Title Net Expenditure \$ Goodwood Oval Grandstand This project is for the upgrade of the Goodwood Oval grandstand, the State Government agreed to contribute \$2.5 million to the construction of a new facility.
 Council will \$950,000 contribute \$950k in 2019-20.
 Walking & Cycling Plan (Windsor/Wattle pedestrian crossing) To continue the implementation of Council's WCP initiatives.
-This project seeks to \$30,000 continue the implementation of improvements identified in this plan. . , Wilberforce Walk The Brown Hill Keswick Creek Stormwater Management Plan ("BHKC SMP") requires the upgrade of the section of the Brown Hill Creek which is located between Anzac Highway and Forestville Reserve. \$800,000 Council has applied for grant funding for this project from the State Government.
-If successful Council will be required to match the grant on a dollar for dollar basis.
-Unley Civic Precinct - Short Term Actions The Unley Civic Precinct Working Group was established to assist the Council in developing a precinct plan for the Unley Civic Precinct (the area bounded by Oxford Terrace, Rugby Street, Edmund Avenue and Unley Road).
-Key projects for 2019/20 include: • Survey of the irrigation within the Village Green Precinct \$70,000 Provision of new event power to service the open grassed area Replacement of existing Rugby Street fence, new planting bed with edging and new Wayfinding Signage at key decision points around the perimeter of the Precinct Paving/landscaping around and adjacent to the Civic building and visitor carpark Swimming Shade Structure Purchase and installation of a weather proof shade structure, equipped with water cooling station to be placed at the northern (shallow) end of the main 50m pool at the \$20,000 swimming centre.
-Drinking Fountains - Reserves This initiative supports community and Elected Member requests to construct and/or repair drinking fountains throughout the City of Unley providing community value and \$20,000 supporting the environment. , , , , , , Locations identified include Goodwood Primary School, Souter Park, Black Forest/Forestville tram stop, LeHunt reserve and Everard Park playground.
-Millswood Croquet Club Concept Stage 1 of a proposed three stage approach covers the concept design and stakeholder/community engagement. \$20,000 Concept design works will assist Council to seek additional funding from third party agencies.
-Unley Oval Grandstand Upgrade - Stage 2 Advancement of Community Hub \$1,200,000 Advancement of Community Hub Capitalised Project Delivery Costs including Overheads ¢242 000 These are internal project management costs to deliver the projects listed \$243,000 N. 0.
-16.1 New Capital \$17,191,000
+This project seeks to continue the implementation of improvements identified in this plan. \$30,000 Wilberforce Walk The Brown Hill Keswick Creek Stormwater Management Plan ("BHKC SMP") requires the upgrade of the section of the Brown Hill Creek which is located between Anzac Highway and Forestville Reserve.
+Council has applied for grant funding for this project from the State Government's, if successful Council will be required to match the grant on a dollar for dollar basis. \$800,000 Unley Civic Precinct - Short Term Actions The Unley Civic Precinct Working Group was established to assist the Council in developing a precinct plan for the Unley Civic Precinct (the area bounded by Oxford Terrace, Rugby Street, Edmund Avenue and Unley Road).
+Key projects for consideration in 2019/20 include: Survey of the irrigation within the Village Green Precinct Provision of new event power to service the open grassed area Replacement of existing Rugby Street fence, new planting bed with edging and new Wayfinding Signage at key decision points around the perimeter of the Precinct Paving/landscaping around and adjacent to the Civic building and visitor carpark \$70,000 Swimming Shade Structure Purchase and installation of a weather proof shade structure, equipped with water cooling station to be placed at the northern (shallow) end of the main 50m pool at the swimming centre. \$20,000 Drinking Fountains - Reserves This initiative supports community and Elected Member requests to construct and/or repair drinking fountains throughout the City of Unley providing community value and supporting the environment.
+Locations identified include Goodwood Primary School, Souter Park, Black Forest/Forestville tram stop, LeHunt reserve and Everard Park playground. \$20,000 Millswood Croquet Club Concept Stage 1 of a proposed three stage approach covers the concept design and stakeholder/community engagement.
+Concept design works will assist Council to seek additional funding from third party agencies. \$20,000 Unley Oval Grandstand Upgrade - Stage 2 Advancement of Community Hub which involves the development of an enhanced spectator viewing area and a clubroom/Community facility. \$1,200,000 Capitalised Project Delivery Costs including Overheads These are internal project management costs to deliver the projects listed \$243,000 New Capital \$17,448,000

-Appendix 3 - 2019-20 Proposed Capital Renewal Program
+Appendix 6 - 2019-20 Proposed Capital Renewal Program by Asset Class

 Asset Category Expenditure \$ Income \$

 Bridges \$50,000

 Bus Shelters \$68,000

 Car Parks \$45,000

 Drains and Stormwater \$186,000

-Footways
+Footways -

 IT Equipment \$560,000

 Kerb and Water table \$50,000

 Plant and Equipment \$887,000

-Property including: \$877,000
+Property including: • Buildings • Public Toilets • Swimming Facility • Office Furniture and Equipment \$877,000

 Reserves / Recreation and Open Space \$493,000

 Roads \$154,000

 Signs \$16,000

 Street lighting \$25,000

 Streetscape \$100,000

 Traffic Facilities \$28,000

 Project Delivery Costs including Corporate Overhead \$622,000

 Total \$4,161,000

 Net Capital Renewal Program \$4,161,000